Raise and lower characters and text in Keynote on Mac

 In the Font section, click , click the Baseline pop-up menu, then choose Superscript or Subscript.

-If you want to continue typing normal text after the superscript or subscript, click directly after the superscript or subscript character, click in the sidebar, click the Baseline pop-up menu, then choose Default.
+If you want to continue typing regular text right after the superscript or subscript, click directly after the superscript or subscript character, click in the sidebar, click the Baseline pop-up menu, then choose Default.

 You can also use keyboard shortcuts to quickly apply superscript or subscript to selected text.
 For superscript, press Control-Shift-Command-Plus Sign (+).
 For subscript, press Control-Command-Minus Sign (-).